-(optional-purchase GPS receiver, navigation views only)
+(Navigation views only)

 The Navigation X-PressTM menu provides access to the settings most frequently used.
 Press the MENU key once while in the Bird's Eye View, the Chart or the Combo View to access the Navigation X-PressTM menu.